Ryan Brasier

 Ryan David Brasier (born August 26, 1987) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Los Angeles Angels, Boston Red Sox, Los Angeles Dodgers, Chicago Cubs and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Angels, Boston Red Sox, Los Angeles Dodgers, and Chicago Cubs, and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.
 Listed at 6 ft 0 in and 225 lb, he both throws and bats right-handed.
 Brasier won the World Series with the Red Sox in 2018 and with the Dodgers in 2024.

 Career

 Amateur career

 Brasier attended S. H. Rider High School in Wichita Falls, Texas.
 He played for the school's baseball team as a catcher as they had other talented pitchers, including Chase Anderson.
 He enrolled at Weatherford College in Weatherford, Texas, to play college baseball in 2006-07.

 Los Angeles Angels

 The Los Angeles Angels of Anaheim selected Brasier in the sixth round of the 2007 Major League Baseball draft.
 From 2007 through 2013, Brasier pitched for various Angels farm teams, starting with the Rookie League Orem Owlz and reaching the Triple-A Salt Lake Bees.
 He made a career-high 55 appearances (all in relief) with the Bees in 2012, recording 13 saves along with a 7–3 record, 54 strikeouts, and 24 walks in 59 2/3 innings pitched.

 The Angels promoted Brasier to the major leagues for the first time on May 1, 2013.
 He made his MLB debut the next day, pitching an inning of relief against the Baltimore Orioles, allowing two runs on two hits.
 His first MLB strikeout was of Ryan Flaherty.
 After making one additional appearance in May, he returned to the minors and was recalled in September when the major league rosters expanded; he made five appearances during the month.
 Overall, with the 2013 Angels, Brasier made seven appearances, striking out seven and walking four in nine innings pitched with a 2.00 ERA.
 Brasier missed the entire 2014 season after undergoing Tommy John surgery and was outrighted off of the Angels 40-man roster on October 28, 2014.